-The Brief on "Climate change increases extreme rainfall and the risk of floods" has just been published with over 50 research papers linked so far, showing clear consensus on this topic.
+The Brief on "Climate change increases extreme rainfall and the chance of floods" has just been published with over 50 research papers linked so far, showing clear consensus on this topic.

 Explore the papers here.

 This Brief describes the impact that climate change has had, or may have in the future, on extreme rainfall and river flooding.

 Rising global average temperatures mean more moisture is held in the atmosphere and is available to fall as rain.
 Observations indicate that in recent decades more rain is falling as heavy rainfall in many locations.
-This has led to an increased risk of floods occurring, or more severe flooding.
+This has led to an increased risk of floods occurring, or more severe flooding, in urban areas.

 In the future flooding is projected to worsen in some regions, though climate model uncertainty can be large.
-To read the ScienceBrief on Flooding click here.
+To read the ScienceBrief on extreme rainfall and flooding click here.